timurgepard/Symphony-S2/README.md

 I believe that industrial applications need not only a fast growth but an assymptotically stability in the learning process.
 Some ideas were dropped and some proven their worth were solidified:

-No multi-agents/Without big ensemble of Critics/Model-free/Off-policy/UTD 5 vs 20
+No multi-agents/Without big ensemble of Critics/Model-free/Off-policy

-1. Temporal (Immediate) Advantage ✅
+1. Temporal (Immediate) Advantage ✅ (though UTD-5, batch size 128>>384)
 2. Fading Replay Buffer ✅
 3. Rectified Learnable Sine Wave Activation Function ✅
 4. Rectified Huber Symmetric and Asymmetric Loss Functions ✅